 Christmas is a time for celebrations, festive meals and indulgent treats.
 While it’s a season to enjoy, it’s also easy to overdo it and leave your health goals behind.
 In this article, Navy Health shares a few simple healthy eating tips so that you can enjoy the holiday in a balanced way and still make the most of all the celebrations.

-Christmas feasts often bring rich, tempting dishes that are hard to resist.
+Christmas feasts can bring rich, tempting dishes that are hard to resist.
 But filling at least half your plate with roasted vegetables or fresh salads can help you find balance.
-Vegetables and fruits are packed with fibre, vitamins and minerals, and are low in energy, which helps us feel fuller and eat less calorie dense foods.
+Vegetables and fruits are packed with fiber, vitamins and minerals, and are low in energy, which helps us feel fuller and eat less calorie dense foods.

 You don’t have to give up your favourite festive dishes to eat well – just use alternatives in your recipes to make them a little lighter and healthier.
 Preventive Health SA recommends some ingredient swaps for healthy eating, for example, swapping white bread for wholegrain bread, choosing a lean cut of meat, or reducing salt and sugar.
 For inspiration, you can explore healthy Christmas recipes that keep your celebrations both delicious and nutritious.